Shopping

 Did You Know?

 You can pay in the United States US dollars, Bajan dollars, and credit cards; every traveler likes to take home a traditional souvenir from the country they have visited.
-For authentic Bajan souvenirs, one of the places to visit is Best of Barbados Gift Shops.
+For authentic Bajan souvenirs, Best of Barbados Gift Shops is one of the places to visit.

 It is a family-owned business that has been making and designing top-quality local gifts and handicrafts on the island for over 40 years.
 Here, you’ll find a large variety of Bajan -made souvenirs, ranging from prints and designs by the company’s founder (artist Jill Walker) and her family to jewelry, art, paintings, cookbooks, beach bags, towels, T-shirts, music, and DVDs all at economically priced in Barbados Dollars ( Bds ).

-You’ll find their stores in five locations – The Chattel Village in Holetown, Quayside Centre in Rockley, Southern Palms Hotel in St. Lawrence Gap, Bridgetown Cruise Terminal, and the Departure Lounge at the Grantley Adams International Airport for last-minute shopping needs.
+Their stores are in five locations – The Chattel Village in Holetown, Quayside Centre in Rockley, Southern Palms Hotel in St. Lawrence Gap, Bridgetown Cruise Terminal, and the Departure Lounge at the Grantley Adams International Airport for last-minute shopping needs.

 Visit TripAdvisor for other suggestions of excellent locations to shop in Barbados.